fusepoolP3/p3-transformer-configs/toscana-hotels/README.md

 ## Example Usages of the Data

 The "Tuscany Region - Accommodations" dataset archive could provide the basis for online services supporting the searching and booking of tourist accommodation.
-The geo-referenced establishments could also be represented on a map.
+It is of particular interest as it represent accomodation venues of various types.
+The geo-references can be exploited to represent establishments on a map.

 **TODO** Describe how the result data can be used (e.g. by a SPARQL query).
 This SHOULD also include examples on how this dataset can be combined with other data.